gossebouma/docsnl/index.md

 ## Syntax

+The Dutch treebanks are automatically converted from annotated and manually corrected treebanks.
+Detailed documentation of the  the original syntactic annotation is in the [syntactic annotation manual](http://www.let.rug.nl/~vannoord/Lassy/sa-man_lassy.pdf) of the Lassy project.
+The data included in the UD treebanks can be explored using the [PaQu](https://paqu.let.rug.nl:8068/xpath) interface, which supports querying both the original and UD annotation.

 * acl, acl:relcl: acl is used for phrases headed by a verb modifying a noun.
 These can be prenominal (as in _thans geldende rentestand_) postnominal (as in _de vraag of de rente zal stijgen_). acl:relcl is used for relative clauses.
 In the original syntactic annotation these are nodes with an _mod_ dependency relation that occur as sister to a nominal head, and which have a category ppres, ppart (prenominal), or cp, oti (postnominal) or rel (relative clauses).
 Verbs without dependents in prenominal position are considered to be amod.
 * advcl: advl is used for phrases that occur as modifying phrases (adjuncts) and are dependents of a verbal head.
 In the original annotation they have relation _mod_ and they can be of category cp, oti, ppart, among others.
 * advmod: advmod is used for adverbs and adverbial phrases modifying a verb.
 The POS of advmod elements is almost always ADV or ADJ.